jorgemg26/Areas2D/README.md

-# Areas2D
-· My first android project <br>
-· The user chooses a type of shape with the RadioButton of a RadioGroup <br>
+# Areas2Dgit branch -M main
+git push -u origin main

-· Then he types the dimensions, and the app calculates the area <br>
+My first Android app that calculates the area of different geometric shapes

-· When it is calculated, the app returns to the main activity (the main screen)
+## Features

+- Calculate the area of `rectangle`, `triangle`, `circle` and `trpaezoid`
+- Clean and simple user interface
+- Input validation for measurements
+- Easy navigation between screens

+## How it works

+1. Select a geometric shape
+2. Enter the required measurements
+3. Press calculate button
+4. The app displays the area instantly